chukwumaokere/drake-lighting-app/README.md

 - Users can pull/scroll to refresh property views and room views

 ## TODO:
+- TODO: Code time and mile distance from users current position (need to request location)
 - TODO: need code to upload image to server - Will have to do in production
 - TODO: add splash screen https://www.youtube.com/watch?v=dPUmskG_-y0
 - Export as native app